Only One Commitment?

 b.
 Respect for Teachers, Pastors, Childcare providers,

 Does your child greet their teachers with love and respect?
 Do they obey them, making their work a blessing?
 Does she offer to help her teacher clean up a mess, or greet her kindly when she enters the classroom?
-When you pick your child up from children’s ministry or school, do you ask the teacher if your child showed them respect and love?
-And does your child apologize if there was disrespectful behavior?
-Respectful acts create godly habits for your child that is pleasing to the heart of God.
+When you pick your child up from the children’s ministry or school, do you ask the teacher if your child showed them respect and love?
+And do you encourage your child to apologize if there was disrespectful behavior?
+Respectful acts create godly habits for your child that please the heart of God.

 c.
 Respect for Civil Authorities: